fugu-chop/launch_school/daily_logs/4_daily_log_dec2020.md

 ##### 23/12/20 (Wed)
 __*Concepts covered*__<br/>
-- RB109 Interview assessment
+- RB109 Interview preparation
   - Practice Problems
     - Watch Others Code problems
-- RB109 Assessment
+- RB109 Interview Assessment

 __*Time spent*__<br/>
 80 minutes

 __*Thoughts*__<br/>
 I spent the morning polishing off some smaller problems, which I was able to solve fine.
 The actual interview went relatively smoothly (no overly obscure mathematical principles).
 It took about 25 minutes all up.
-I'll get my feedback in the next 24 hours.
+Apparently I nailed the assessment, maxing out both the technical and non-technical grades.
+I guess I thought it would be more difficult than it was.

 ##### 24/12/20 (Thu)
 __*Concepts covered*__<br/>